PECOS-packages/PECOS/docs/user-guide/cuda-setup.md

 - CUDA Toolkit (system-level installation)
 - cuQuantum SDK (for Rust bindings) or Python packages (for Python bindings)

+## CUDA Simulators and Multiprocessing

+When a parent process has initialized CUDA, its children must use the multiprocessing `spawn` start method rather than `fork`.
+A forked child cannot use the parent's CUDA context because CUDA contexts do not survive fork.
+Depending on the backend, this fails with `cudaErrorInitializationError`, `CUDA_ERROR_NOT_INITIALIZED`, or a cuQuantum `Not initialized` error from a cuStateVec, cuStabilizer, cuTensorNet, or cuDensityMat handle.

+PECOS's built-in multiprocessing engine already uses `spawn`.
+Host programs that embed PECOS in their own process pools must also select `spawn` if the parent may initialize CUDA before creating workers.
+The Rust cuQuantum bindings load their CUDA libraries with local symbol visibility so they do not disturb other CUDA-using libraries in the same process.

 ## System Requirements

 ### Hardware Requirements